 Mr. Woodbury’s continued championing of innovative design and inspired collaboration has been a driving force behind the success of Universal Parks & Resorts around the world.
 Committed to diversity, equity and inclusion, he is an active member of the Universal Parks & Resorts Executive Inclusion Council, aimed at impactful, cross-divisional inclusion efforts.

 Prior to joining Universal, Mr. Woodbury worked in private architectural practices and real estate development.
-He holds a Master of Architecture degree from the University of Wisconsin and a Bachelor of Science degree from the University of New Mexico.
+He holds a Master of Architecture degree from the University of Wisconsin and a Bachelor of Arts in Architecture from the University of New Mexico.
 He is a licensed Architect and an active member of the American Institute of Architects (AIA).